The Creative Identity Crisis

 Often it takes exhaustion for creativity to break through our professional armour.
 When we're too tired to maintain the divide, something authentic emerges.

-Another executive discovered poetry during stress leave: "I wasn't trying to be creative.
+Another executive discovered writing in a journal during stressful times was more than just venting.
+Phrases became poetry: "I wasn't trying to be creative.
 I was trying to explain what was happening to me.
-Words weren't enough, so they became poems."
+Words just flowed better as poems."

 The Identity Shift